yesmanchyk/atmosphere-app/README.md

 # Atmosphere: A Serenity Web App

+`create a web site that most humans want to visit`

 I have successfully built **Atmosphere**, a visually stunning and universally appealing web experience designed to promote calm and mindfulness.

 ## Features Implemented